 (h) There shall be no limit on the service area of the Landfill.

 2.11.
 2.12.Point of Contact.
 Throughout the Term, Company shall identify and communicate to the County one or more persons to serve as Company’s point of contact for the Landfill (the “Company POC”).
-The Company POC (or his designee, as communicated to the County) shall be available to the Company in the case of an emergency, twenty-four (24) hours per day, seven (7) days per week.
+The Company POC (or his designee, as communicated to the County) shall be available to the County in the case of an emergency, twenty-four (24) hours per day, seven (7) days per week.

 2.13.
 Recycling.
 Company shall construct, permit, operate and maintain a recycling drop off center at the Landfill (the “Recycling Center”) for the recycling of applicable Acceptable Wastes, including newspapers, mixed paper, magazines and catalogs, aluminum cans, steel and tin cans, glass, plastic bottles, metals, and cardboard.
 The Recycling Center shall be open on the same days and during the same hours as the Landfill.
 Company shall make arrangements for the recycling of the waste delivered to the Recycling Center.
 Company shall comply with all Laws applicable to the Recycling Center and the recycling of the waste delivered thereto.